Essay on Durga Puja: 100, 300 500 Words

 Also Read: Essay on Waste Management

-200 Words Essay on Durga Puja
+Essay on Durga Puja in English 200 Words

 Durga Puja, a prominent Hindu festival, celebrates the victory of Goddess Durga over the demon Mahishasura.
 It is observed with immense fervour and enthusiasm across India, especially in West Bengal.
 The festival spans ten days, with the last five being the most significant.
 Elaborately crafted idols of Goddess Durga are worshipped in beautifully decorated pandals, temporary structures set up for the occasion.
 The atmosphere is filled with devotion, cultural performances, and traditional rituals.